 cxactly like any other capital.
 In his book "Western Capitalism since the War" (Weidenfeld & Nicolson, London 1968, pp. 46-7), basing himself on writings of von Bortkiewicz and Sraffa, Kidron tries to explain the "drain" nature of arms production by equating them to "luxury goods".
 He forgets that by the Marxist definition of luxury goods, these are bought by the non-accumulated part of surplus-value.
 So what we have here is a perfect petition principis.
-If the non-accumulated part of surplus-value grows, accumulations slows down (and, with it) the effects of all laws flowing from increased accumulation: that's what he wanted to prove from the start.
+If the non-accumulated part of surplus-value grows, accumulations clows down (and, with it) the effects of all laws flowing from increased accumulation: that's what be wanted to prove from the start.
 But is arms production indeed paid for by the "non-accumulated" part of surplus-value?
 What interest has the capitalist class in suddenly slowing down accumulation for a quarter of a century?
-Has arms production actually resulted in a slowdown, or has it rather led to a speed-up of accumulation?
+Has interest has the capitalist class in suddenly slowing down accumulation for a speed-up of accumulation?
 And if it has resulted in a speed-up, how can one then present arms as "luxury products"?
-These questions show that Kidron's analysis of arms production does not hold water.
-11. This Kidron does not want to admit, because he labours under the impression that there exists not a plethora but a scarcity of capital.
+These questions show that Kidron does not want to admit, because he labours under the impression that there exists not a plethora but a scarcity of capital.
 The "proof" he produces is the high rate of interest, i.e., high demand for money capital.
 If conjunctural factors-as those which exist in the USA in 1968-9-are abstracted from the general rise of interest rates during the last decade is a result of inflation and not of scarcity of capital.
 When secular inflation-which Kidron could have linked to the weight of arms production, among other things-becomes a permanent feature of the economy, the interest rate is composed of two factors: the "price" of loaning money capital plus an insurance premium to offset annual losses of purchasing power of the currency.
 When this premium is evaluated at 3%, then the "price" for loaning money capital is much lower than it appears to be.
 Evidence for the plethora of capital can be found (1) in the moveis much lower than it appears to be.
-Evidence for the plethora of capital can be found (1) in the move-ment of capital export from the main imperialist powers, which is today stronger than ever before; (2) in the high rate of self-financing; one of the striking changes of today's monopoly capital as compared to monopoly capital in Hilferding's and Lenin's description (a change which we noted and explained in "Marxist Economic Theory").
+Evidence for the plethora of capital can be found (I) in the move-ment of capital export from the main imperialist powers, which is today stronger than ever before; (2) in the high rate of self-financing; one of the striking changes of today's monopoly capital as compared to monopoly capital in Hilferding's and Lenin's description (a change which we noted and explained in "Marxist Economic Theory").
 Incidentally: inflation can increase the demand for money capital side by side with the existing plethora of productive capital.
 As capitalists big and small don't want to hold cash, they buy up all kinds of "real values", and have an interest to do this on credit as far as possible.
 Thus inflation creates credit expansion, which in turn feeds inflation.
 Whether this leads to a scarcity of productive capital can be studied in the annual reports of the big corporations.
 Do they have difficulties in selling stocks and bonds?
-Can't they finance important expansion projects due to lack of capital, etc., etc?
-Posing the question is answering it.
-The excess productive capacity in key sectors of industry is the etc.?
-Posing the question is answering it.
+Can't they finance important expansion projects due to lack of capital, etc., etc.?
+Posing the guestion is answering it.
 The excess productive capacity in key sectors of industry is the real basis of this plethora of capital.